mipops/dvrescue/README.md

 DVRescue was presented at the Association of Moving Image Archivists 2019 conference.
 Slides from the presentation are available [here](https://docs.google.com/presentation/d/1JFYHaKMZWHd8LFOVWmGuxdLNgFOiSXcoSxCMB-TXCvA/edit?usp=sharing).

+A status update of DVRescue was presented at the Association of Moving Image Archivists 2020 conference.
+The presentation video can be viewed [here](https://youtu.be/YGPIqJ4_ssI).

 ## How to download

 DVRescue is available for all major operating systems (macOS, Windows, and Linux).
 Installers can be downloaded here: https://mediaarea.net/DVRescue